 How to Find a Healthy Great Dane Dalmatian puppy?

 If you are interested in getting a Great Dane Dalmatian puppy, check for the most responsible and ethical breeder.
-But it’s good if you try to find a puppy or dog at your nearest shelter or a rescue center.
+But it’s good if you try to find a puppy or dog at your nearest shelter or rescue center.

-A good breeder will provide you with the health certificates of puppy and dog parents.
+A good breeder will provide you with the health certificates of the puppy and dog parents.
 Along with that, all of their dogs are screened and tested for any possible disease.
 So, their puppies are healthy and well-tempered.
 Although getting a puppy from a reputable breeder would cost you more, it’s worth it.

 Fairly, it is difficult to guess the exact price of the Great Dane Dalmatian mix puppy.
 As it is a new hybrid dog but an approximate prediction is between $600 and $2000 depending on several factors.